10 Sep 2019

 Fancy something a bit different?
 A trip to Kynren will definitely be a magical weekend getaway.
 Filled with Vikings riding their horses, fighting with swords and lots of fireworks with music, you will never have a dull moment.
 Based in Bishop Auckland, the production shows the epic tale of England told like no other, bringing history to life for the whole family.
+Experience Viking life for yourself at the brand new Viking Village, complete with a cookhouse, blacksmith's forge and livestock.
 If you would like to book tickets, you can do that through the Kynren website and luckily for you, tickets are still available – grab them before they sell out!

-Take yourself to Berwick Film and Media Arts Festival from the 20th September to soak up all of the cinematic culture from independent creators.
-Whether they are directors, actors or producers, the red carpet will be rolled out and they will be given the appreciation that they deserve!
-This event will be a good opportunity for film fans to experience a film festival in the UK.
+Take yourself to Berwick Film and Media Arts Festival from the 19 September to soak up all of the cinematic culture from independent creators.
+Whether they're directors, actors or producers, the red carpet will be rolled out and they'll be given the appreciation that they deserve!
+It's a great opportunity for film fans to experience a film festival in the UK.

 If you’re a foodie, why don’t you attend the Narberth Food Festival in Wales and explore some new tastes?
 Known as one of the friendliest food festivals around, it’s definitely worth going to if you’re around the area.
 Narberth is a beautiful little town and was picked as one of Britain's 20 friendliest places to live by the Daily Telegraph.
 The event attracts around 7,000 visitors, so it’s something you don’t want to miss out on.